-Welcome to the Weekly Mastery Lecture page for Math 141 Calculus 2 at McGill (Winter 2020) taught by Profs.
-Sidney Trudeau, Erin Beckman &nd Jeremy David Macdonald, with J-Sesh!
+Welcome to the Weekly Mastery Lecture page for Math 141 Calculus 2 at McGill (Fall 2020) taught by Prof. Marcin Sabok, with J-Sesh!
 Here you can register and find information about the sessions.

 All the content taught in Jacob’s Math141.com sessions has been catered specifically for Math 141 students at McGill and has helped thousands of them understand the material and succeed in this class.